-I discovered chalk art in high school at our school district’s local festival and continued to develop my passion for it in college, using chalk to promote campus events.
-After participating in a local festival (in which it rained the first year), I kept coming back and branched out to many other festivals.
 I love chalk art for its affordability, the joy it brings to communities, and the chance to work outdoors (even if it does rain occasionally).
 The ephemeral nature of this medium allows for frequent experimentation and creativity.
 While it can be sad to see the art fade away, it serves as a beautiful reminder of life's impermanence and the importance of enjoying the moment.

 Use a light touch and blend chalk with a scrap of carpet, craft foam, or your finger for solid color and to fill crevices in the pavement.